 If you don't, this life lesson will remain.
 The difficulty that has ignited this issue will pass, and another external situation will arise again to reignite it in the days, weeks, and years ahead.
 This is the cycle of karma and learning, and this is how most people live their lives enslaved to their own ignorance and self-sabotage.

 Refraining from JudgmentOf course, it is also important to not judge yourself.
 You will fail at this from time to time, and that is also part of being human.
 This doesn't mean that you've truly failed.
 You may simply have not been ready to release an issue for whatever reason.
 So if you feel like you keep dealing with the same issue again and again, be kind to yourself.
 Have compassion, and if necessary, ask for help.
-There are many of us who can help you as you build your crucible and see new ways to understand yourself.
+There are many of us who can help you as you build your crucible and discover new ways to understand yourself.

-Because the point isn't to become some kind of super pure, superhuman.
+Because the point isn't to become some kind of super pure superhuman.
 The point is simply to embrace your life.
 The awakening and the path of spiritual healing will naturally take you there, so at times, you will find that you are simply feeling relief.
 That is okay.
-When it is time for a deep release, that situation will arise as well, and then I simply encourage you to embrace the fullness of your unfolding and whatever comfort of discomfort is there with the process of release.
+When it is time for a deep release, that situation will arise as well, and then I encourage you to embrace the fullness of your unfolding and whatever comfort of discomfort is there with the process of release.
 The release may be easier than you might have once thought, and the opening that follows may be sheer delight.

 The flower picture on this page comes from photographer, Becky Stiller.
 You can see her work on her Flickr account.